“Let us never negotiate out of fear. But let us never fear to negotiate.” – John F. Kennedy

 - Give to get.
 A negotiation is a conversation, an exercise in creativity in which both sides are forming a new way forward together.
-I truly believe that negotiating doesn’t have to be zero-sum, I win you lose scenario.
-You need to be thinking of what you can offer to give in order to get to a conclusion that everyone can live with.
+I truly believe that negotiation doesn’t have to be zero-sum, I win you lose scenario.
+You need to be thinking of what you can offer to give in order to get a conclusion that everyone can live with.
 Great negotiators make it a habit to give to get.

 Your Game Changer Takeaway